Car Rental in Estonia (2026) - Driving Guide & Best Rates

 Helpful Tips

-Before driving off, thoroughly document any existing damage with photos, verify the fuel policy (full-to-full is standard), and confirm you have the vehicle registration documents and emergency contact numbers.
+Before driving off, thoroughly document any existing damage with photos, verify the fuel policy (full-to-full is standard), and ensure you have emergency contact numbers and the vehicle registration documents required in Estonia.

-Plan to return the car with the agreed fuel level and allow extra time to locate the return area at airports - take photos of the odometer and fuel gauge, and keep your receipt until the final inspection is confirmed.
+Return the car with the agreed fuel level and allow extra time for the vehicle inspection - take photos of the odometer and fuel gauge as documentation, and keep your receipt until any deposit hold is released from your card.

-Winter driving conditions in Estonia (November-March) require winter tires by law, and icy roads, snow, and reduced visibility are common - drive slowly and maintain extra distance between vehicles.
+Winter driving conditions in Estonia (November-March) require winter tires by law, and black ice on roads is common - drive significantly slower than posted limits and maintain extra distance from other vehicles.

-Wildlife, particularly moose and deer, frequently cross roads in rural areas especially at dawn and dusk - collisions are serious and common, so reduce speed in forested areas and watch for warning signs.
+Wildlife, moose and deer, frequently cross roads at dawn and dusk in rural areas - collisions are common and extremely dangerous, so reduce speed and stay alert outside cities.

 🔄 Live Prices Below - Updated in Real-Time by Our Booking Partners